 Liver

 The emotion associated with the Liver is ANGER – which may also manifest in impatience, frustration, resentment and edginess.
-I am sure that these feelings have applied to all of us some time or another during the last few weeks!
+I am sure that these feelings have applied to all of us some time or another during the last few months!
 The Liver energy (qi) controls the flow of the qi energy through all the meridians.
 Meridians are pathways (think highways) that transport the flow of qi through the body.
 When we are under stress, that qi energy can get stuck (think traffic jam).
 It is important to keep that flow of qi energy moving freely.

-Our lifestyle (what we eat, drink, exercise) will also have an impact on the balance of the Liver Qi.
-In this sense, the Liver energy is much like the liver as an organ.
+the liver as an organ.
 If we drink or eat to an excess, it tends to affect the liver.
 When we are taking medications, we often have to have our liver enzymes checked to make (using the example of alcohol) which negatively impacts our liver and the liver qi.

-It is important to keep our Qi energy moving through exercise, walks, deep breathing and yoga during these times.
+It is important to keep our Liver Qi energy moving through exercise, walks, deep breathing and yoga during these times.

 LUNG

 Grief is the emotion associated with the Lung.
-I find this very apropos as grief and feelings of loss are so prevalent in this pandemic time.
+I find this very apropos as grief and feelings of loss are so prevalent in these uncertain time.
 Unexpressed grief may cause long term contraction of the Lungs and lead to lung health issues.
 However, grief that is expressed can strengthen the internal foundation of health.
-It is very important to experience the feelings associated with grief and sadness as they happen.
-There is nothing like a good cry to release emotions that can become blocked.

 HEART

-The Heart, in TCM, is where our spirit is located.
+The Heart, in TCM, is where our spirit/emotional center is located.
 Often, we say the heart rules the spirit or “shen”.
 This is a very important concept in TCM.
 When our spirit is calm, we can easily navigate other emotions and situations in our daily life.
 However, when our spirit is agitated, upset or diffused we may experience:

-Being scattered or confused
+- Being scattered or confused

 - Extremes emotions such as mania or depression